AaryashDahal/AaryashDahal/README.md

 ## 🚀 HI
 I'm AARYASH form Nepal and I'm currently studying coding.
-Here are some languages that I will finish learning this year are HTML, CSS, JS, REACT.
+Here are some languages that I will finish learning this year  HTML, CSS, JS, REACT.

 🧠 I'm currently learning  JS, REACT.